 I found 1Password very easy to use, despite being a little quirky from time to time.
 I did need to consult the manual when testing a few features, but the instructions were clear and easy to find.

 The 1Password Support page offers searchable articles with quick links to articles that help you get started, become familiar with the apps, and popular articles.
-A good selection of YouTube videos are also available, and the 24/7 support forum is helpful.
+A good selection of YouTube videos is also available, and the 24/7 support forum is helpful.
 There is no live chat or phone support, but that’s typical of most password management software.